Raj Prashasti: Chapter 16 (Parikrama)

 There are 60 verses in this sarga.

 Maharana Udai Singh had established Udaysagar on Vaishakh Shukla Tritiya in 1622.

 Thus, they prepared to circumambulate the entire lake with great pomp.
 All of his queens accompanied the Maharana.
 Stripes of clothes were laid on the route for him to walk comfortably but he had them removed.
 Instead, Raj Singh also took off his shoes and walked barefoot.

 He started the circumambulation of Rajsamudra from the right side.
 During circumambulation, he gave away gifts to those who met him on the route.
 It was raining at the time.
 Raj Singh's younger brother Ari Singh was also walking alongside.
 Seeing him tired, Maharana excused him and his wife to rest in the palanquin.
 After completing the circumambulation, Raj Singh put all the flower garlands he had received while doing circumambulation, into the Rajsamudra.
 Rajasamudra is 14 kos long and wide.
-During circumambulation, five camps were setup along the way.
+During circumambulation, five camps were set up along the way.

 Maharana satisfied all the people who gathered on that occasion with food, money, clothes etc. Thereafter, he made the domicile on the day of Chaturdashi, before donating gold-Tuladan and Saptsagardan.
 Both the pavilions were decorated.
 He worshiped Prithvi, Vishnu, Ganesha, and Vastu, and chose the priests and the Ritvijas.
 Afterwards, Havan, worship, Veda-recitation etc. took place.
 Maharana reached his camp in a palanquin.
 Today was the sixth day of his fast.
 He had some fruits.
 Later, he ordered to start preparations for the pratishtha of Rajsamudra.